 Structure your headings

-Headings help users with screen readers navigate your content.
+Headings help users with screen readers navigate your content by skipping between major sections quickly.
 Heading 1 designates major sections, while subsections can use Headings 2 and 3.
-This allows visitors using a screen reader to skip between major sections and quickly find the content that’s most relevant to their interests.

 Add a Text Block, then select a heading from the drop-down menu.
 Using succinct, descriptive language helps visitors better understand that section of content.